Hayes Adlai Kroner: World War II

 In March 1942, when the Military Intelligence Service (MIS) was established out of the former Military Intelligence Division (MID), Kroner, already Chief of the MID, carried over to become the first Chief of the MIS.
 He remained in this posting for the majority of the war.

 While in this position, he hired John V. Grombach to run an entirely new secret section of intelligence that would eventually come to be called "The Pond."

 In September 1944, Kroner was brought before the Pentagon investigation into the intelligence failures leading up to the attacks on Pearl Harbor.

 In 1944, Kroner was assigned as a military attache to Brazil, where he remained until 1945.

 Retirement

 Kroner wound up in some capacity working for the American Philips Company.
 Philips had approached the War Department when the Nazis had invaded the Netherlands, and offered to fully fund The Pond for the duration of the war.

 Kroner moved to England.
 Kroner would regularly have dinner and tea with David K.E.
 Bruce.
 Dwight D. Eisenhower called him an old friend.

 He died in England in 1975.

 Religious group

-While he was performing his duties at the War Department during the 1940's, Kroner would host Bible study and prayer groups on Tuesday evenings.
+While he was performing his duties at the War Department during the 1940s, Kroner would host Bible study and prayer groups on Tuesday evenings.
 In 1943, Kroner, Gordon Nichol, and Mr. Irwin H. Linton created the Officers’ Christian Union of the United States of America.
 OCU spread as members were posted around the world during World War II.
 After the war, he visited Annapolis to preach to the midshipmen and cadets of the service academies there.